 Becoming a yoga teacher is a rewarding journey and not for everyone.
 No matter your age, location, finances, gender or background, listen to your heart.
-It will reflect on my becoming yoga teacher story.
+Inspired by Rachael Carlevale article, I will reflect on my jounrey to become yoga teacher.
 For two and half months, I worked hard between and around my nursing shifts to completed my yoga teacher study at Ajna Yoga Studio on Dec.
 10th, 2015.
 I became and achieved my personal grow goal for 2015.
 I climbed my mountains and now, I am standing on the top of the mountain enjoying my view asking new questions that are bubbling in my soul: “You became a Yoga teacher and now, where to go?”

 What did I learn and still have to learn?

 Many practitioners have a devoted asana practice but neglect the holistic view of what yoga encompasses.
 There are actually eight limbs to yoga, and flowing through downward dog and triangle pose is just one little aspect……

 BECOMING YOGA TEACHER tip : More deeper you go less attractive you become to yoga cute tops and “holly chill” accessories.
 Invisible world in you will start spreading into your veins.

 Your mission is to shed light, not to master.